Warning prescribed burns are deadly.

 The smoke could be killing you, your children, and your grandparents!

 During the 1950's and 1960's everyone thought that the nuclear bomb tests in Nevada were a good idea until people begin dying from radiation poisoning.
 Today, we face a similar crisis.
 The U.S. Forest Service has convinced some people that prescribed burns and managed wildfires are safe methods of maintaining forest health when they are actually two of the deadliest acts known to mankind.
-The smoke from those burns are redistributing the old bomb test radiation into our environment along with thousands of other toxic substances that kill people.
+The smoke from those fires carry thousands of deadly toxic substances into our communities killing hundreds people daily.
+They are also redistributing the old nuclear bomb test radiation back into our environment causing added death and health concerns to millions of citizens.
 The prescribed burns and managed wildfires are the worst things that the United States government has done to the American people in decades.

 The smoke emitted from prescribed burns and managed wildfires is a very toxic air pollutant that is extremely dangerous to unborn fetuses, infant children and elderly people.
 It even affects normal healthy people without warning.
 Wood smoke pollution is 12 times more carcinogenic than cigarette smoke, attacks the body cells up to 40 times longer, and kills at least 40,000 adults and children every year.
 It contains a toxic soup of more than 4,000 chemical compounds of harmful gases and particle matter that go deep in the lungs and kill people, 69 of which are known human carcinogens, including arsenic, particulate matter, ozone, sulfur dioxide, carbon monoxide, hydrocarbons, dioxin, nitrogen oxides, and radioactive material.
 The tiny particles and gases seep inside of homes reaching up to 70 percent of the outside pollution level.
 Warnings to stay inside on high pollution days are misleading and false.
 No one can escape the deadly effects of prescribed burns.